The-Neuroscientist/DTIFIT/README.md

 # Sets working directory and calls the dti and input folders

 subject_dir = os.getcwd()
-if '.py' in subject_dir[-1]:
-   subject_dir.pop()
+temp = subject_dir.split(os.sep)  # splits the string into a list, using the os.sep char (/ in *nix) if '.py' in temp[-1]:  # if the last element has '.py' in it temp.pop()  # pop off the last element. subject_dir = os.sep.join(temp)  # rejoin the elements of the list into a string, using the os.sep character between each element if '.py' in subject_dir[-1]: subject_dir.pop()
 # Debugging directory check